LaunchCode-Education-Archived/gis-devops-OLD/week06/project/README.md

 ### Cloud ElasticSearch
 In the clouid you will be running ElasticSearch on it's own EC2 instance.

-* You will need to spin up a `t2.medium` EC2 instance to serve ElasticSearch (ElasticSearch requires lots of memory)
+* You will need to spin up a `Ubuntu` `t2.medium` EC2 instance to serve ElasticSearch (ElasticSearch requires lots of memory)

 * Use the [`startup_elasticsearch.sh` script](https://gitlab.com/LaunchCodeTraining/zika-cdc-dashboard/blob/week6-starter/cloud/elastic_userdata.sh) in the week6-starter project to configure a `t2.medium` machine.
 * You can check on the status of ElasticSearch by sshing into the server and running `$ journalctl -f -u elasticsearch`